cykod/Quintus-website/public/guide/scenes.md

 ## Selecting objects from a stage

-Stages suppport a jQuery-like selector syntax to make it easier to find objects in your game.
+Stages support a jQuery-like selector syntax to make it easier to find objects in your game.

 Like jQuery, when you have the Scenes module included the engine instance `Q` is actually a function that returns a selector.